makerdao/community/meetups/README.md

 ### Hosting Meetups

-Are you passionate about self-sovereign money, DeFi, MakerDAO, and Dai?
+Are you passionate about DeFi, MakerDAO, and Dai?
 Do you have friends who know nothing about this?
 Are you willing to organize and host an event, even a small one?
 If you answered yes, then this might be for you.

 We're eager to support people who are passionate about sharing the vision of DeFi and teaching others how that vision is coming into being.